ognistik/alfred-pasteflow/README.md

   * CTRL: Split current clipboard by newlines and insert in "next" position
   * CTRL + OPT: Split current clipboard by newlines, flip the order, and insert in "next" position

+* Add Current Clipboard as RAW Data
+  * CMD: Clear list before adding current clipboard data.
+  * CTRL: Add current clipboard data in "next" position.
+  *NOTE: This feature is experimental.
+Not all apps support adding or retrieving items from the user's clipboard in the same way.
+It's suggested you do some testing as restoration behavior may vary depending on the application.*

 * Next Item (Pastes by Default)
   * CMD: Copy the next item instead of pasting
   * OPT: Paste the next item, but reverse the usual processing order